srijan-paul/srijan-paul.github.io/src/content/blog/water-shader.md

 Using this information, we can write two `draw` methods, one to draw the image itself, and another to draw its reflection.

-A reflection looks exactly the same as the image itself, just vertically inverted.
+A reflection looks exactly the same as the image itself, just flipped vertically.

 ```lua
 -- file: sprite.lua